 Welcome to STEP!

-The mission of the Successful Transition and Empowerment Program (STEP) is to prepare students from historically underrepresented backgrounds to succeed socially, academically, and professionally at Wharton and beyond.
+The mission of the Successful Transition and Empowerment Program (STEP) is to prepare Wharton students to succeed socially, academically, and professionally at Wharton and beyond.

-This four-year program introduces incoming students to important Wharton and Penn resources, fosters connection and community, and helps members build skills to effectively navigate college, both academically and socially.
-This critical support of our STEP community starts with pre-orientation programming and continues through each year of academic progression with various offerings, including monthly programming, robust mentoring, and unique internship opportunities.
+This four-year program introduces students to important Wharton and Penn resources, fosters connection and community development, and helps members build skills to effectively navigate college, both academically and socially.
+This critical support of our STEP community starts with pre-orientation programming (the First STEP) and continues through each year of academic progression with various offerings, including monthly programming, robust mentoring, and unique network-building opportunities.
 Learn more about how STEP engages, educates, and empowers undergraduates below.

 The STEP pre-orientation is intended to help incoming students successfully acclimate to college life and the Wharton environment.
 Programming introduces first-years to important resources and helps them build skills to effectively navigate Wharton and Penn both academically and socially.
 Learn more about STEP pre-orientation here.